telerik/fiddler-everywhere-docs/knowledge-base/using-fiddler-pro-dashboard.md

 ---
-title: Fiddler Pro Dashboard
+title: Fiddler Dashboard Site
-description: An article on how to use Fiddler Pro dashboard for managing plans and subscriptions
+description: An article on how to use Fiddler dashboard site for managing plans and subscriptions for Fiddler Everywhere and Fiddler Jam
 type: how-to
 slug: fiddler-dashboard
-tags: Fiddler Everywhere dashboard, Fiddler PRO plans, Fiddler subscriptions, Fiddler Everywhere teams
 publish: true
 res_type: kb
 ---